Majors That Require an Internship

 - Business majors are required to complete at least 2 credits.

-- Depending upon your major, you can receive from 1 to 8 credits per semester.
+- Depending upon your major, you can receive 1–8 credits per semester.
 Work with your academic advisor to determine how many credits to sign up for.

 - Internships for credit are not available during the May Term.